-welcome to the official website of the 4th European Conference on Schizophrenia Research ECSR 2013 which was held from 26 to 28 September 2013 in Berlin, Germany.
+Welcome to the official website of the 5th European Conference on Schizophrenia Research ECSR 2015 which will be held from 24-26 September 2015 in Berlin, Germany.
 The ECSR is a biennial scientific conference dealing with recent developments in schizophrenia research as well as with challenges in clinical settings.

 Thank you for coming to Berlin and to build on the successes of our previous events.